6,7-dihydropteridine reductase: Nomenclature

+The enzyme is believed to act on the so-called "quinonoid" form of the starting dihydrobiopterin.
+This is in contrast to the enzyme dihydrofolate reductase, which normally acts on dihydrofolic acid but can also reduce the isomer, L-erythro-7,8-dihydrobiopterin.

 Clinical significance

 Dihydropteridine reductase deficiency is a defect in the regeneration of tetrahydrobiopterin.
 Many patients have significant developmental delays despite therapy, develop brain abnormalities, and are prone to sudden death.
 The reason is not completely clear, but might be related to the accumulation of dihydrobiopterin and abnormal metabolism of folic acid.
 Response to treatment is variable and the long-term and functional outcome is unknown.
 To provide a basis for improving the understanding of the epidemiology, genotype/phenotype correlation and outcome of these diseases their impact on the quality of life of patients, and for evaluating diagnostic and therapeutic strategies a patient registry was established by the noncommercial International Working Group on Neurotransmitter Related Disorders (iNTD).
 Dihydropteridine reductase deficiency is treated with tyrosine supplements, a controlled diet which is lacking in phenylalanine, well as supplementation of L-DOPA.